conversataal/conversataal/README.md

 ## TODO

-* first deploy
-* Remove jquery dependency for parallax scroll and for menu
 * only icons for social media
-* straighten box height
 * Test cross browser and mobile
 * Links with # do not work.
 Look for solution for react-router v2 on https://github.com/ReactTraining/react-router/issues/394 This causes a problem for links to local anchors in the header and footer.

 # Dev